Silv3rPRO/slate/source/includes/_gameconditions.md

 function getPokemonFormFromPC(boxId, boxPokemonId)
 ```

 Form of the pokémon in the current box matching the ID.
-(0 if no form)
+(0 if no form.)

 ### PARAMETERS